Best Medicare Advantage Plans in Florida (2026)

 blueCheck icon

 Florida has 183 Medicare Advantage plans from 19 providers across HMO, HMO-POS, PPO and Regional PPO plan types.
-While most plans feature $0 monthly premiums, costs can reach as high as $184 depending on the plan structure and insurer.
+Most plans charge $0 per month, though premiums reach $184 on some plans depending on plan type and insurer.

 blueCheck icon

-UnitedHealthcare has the best Medicare Advantage HMO options in Florida, while CarePlus Health Plans, Inc. has the best HMO-POS plans and Aetna has the best PPO coverage.
+UnitedHealthcare has the best Medicare Advantage HMO options in Florida.
+CarePlus Health Plans, Inc. leads for HMO-POS plans and Aetna leads for PPO coverage.

 blueCheck icon